-Monday through Saturday, our classes are all-levels and led by first-degree black belt and head instructor Luis Pantoja.
+Monday through Saturday, our classes are all-levels and led by second-degree black belt and head instructor Luis Pantoja.
 In every class we incorporate specific techniques such as takedowns, escapes, reversals, and submissions.
 Classes include solo and partner drills, technical instruction, questions and feedback, situational drills with resistance, and live sparring.
 We all learn at our own pace, and in our own ways.
 With a foundation of respect, discipline and team-work, we encourage students to take charge of their training at a very early stage in order to develop the creativity, innovation and problem-solving we believe to be fundamental to Jiu Jitsu.

 Brazilian Jiu Jitsu is not just an effective form of self-defense, it’s also great exercise that is both intellectually and physically challenging.
 Our top-level instruction and training relies on teaching techniques that have been proven to work; passing on what we have learned developing our own styles over many, many years of training and competition; collaborating and innovating with eachother; and supporting you on your journey in whatever way we can.